nguyenalison/best-restaurant-matches/src/README.md

 ## Questions
 - What makes the parameters invalid?
 - What will happen with cases when its like 'Pie Bar' and 'Bar Pie'
+- What effect of special characters or spaces
+- " tasty" vs "tasty"
+- Ask the user for company location?
 ## Task Flow
 - Ask the user to input their parameters but empty for none
 - Display all the matches

 ## Models
 Restaurant class